Showing all 2 results

 In practice, the absorbers can be quite large and their structure and configuration may be complex and part of acoustic designs.
 Furthermore, they will be exposed to real sound fields where the incident sound may come from many directions.

-The PLACID impedance tube kit consists of 2 tubes with a diameter of 30 and 100 mm to cover the whole frequency range.
+The PLACID impedance tube kit consists of 2 or 3 tubes with a diameter of 16, 30, and 100 mm to cover the whole frequency range.
 At the end of the tube, a loudspeaker is mounted and will emit a precisely quantified sound generated by the signal generator and amplified by the amplifier.
+The 4 channel Data Acquisition System (DAQ) will gather and record all measurement data and relay it to the software.

 The microphones will measure the sound level at each given position.
 The software will then calculate the normal incident acoustic properties of the material based on the frequency response functions measured between the various measurement locations.